Build (game engine): Early days

-Version 2.0 of Matt Saettler's EDuke, a project to improve Duke Nukem 3D for modders, was sent to 3D Realms for packaging shortly after the release of the Build source, leaving Duke Nukem 3D the pre-built libraries that 3D Realms had used with the original Duke.
+Version 2.0 of EDuke, a project to improve Duke Nukem 3D for modders by Matt Saettler (Matteus), was sent to 3D Realms for packaging shortly after the release of the Build source, leaving Duke Nukem 3D the pre-built libraries that 3D Realms had used with the original Duke.
 (Both Duke Nukem 3D and EDuke were still closed-source at this point.)

 With the 2.1 private betas, Saettler worked towards integrating Silverman's build source into the Duke source code, but the project fizzled out before producing anything more than some very buggy private betas.
 A few total conversion teams for Build games decided to work from Silverman's Build code directly, and an enhanced version of the Build editor known as Mapster was also developed.

-It was claimed at the time by many on the 3D Realms forums that it would be impossible to port Build to a multitasking OS, as it needed a large contiguous block of memory that wouldn't be available in a multitasking environment.
+It was claimed at the time by many on the 3D Realms forums that it would be impossible to port Build to a multitasking operating system, as it needed a large contiguous block of memory that wouldn't be available in a multitasking environment.
 This statement did not hold up to scrutiny, as all modern operating systems use virtual memory which allows apps to get contiguous logical memory without using contiguous physical memory, but conventional wisdom of the time was that porting Build to such an OS was unfeasible.

 Duke Nukem 3D source release

 On April 1, 2003, after several years of claims to the contrary, 3D Realms released the source code to Duke Nukem 3D under the GPL-2.0-or-later license.
-Not long afterwards, both Ryan C. Gordon and Jonathon Fowler created and released source ports of the game, including the Build Engine.
+Not long afterwards, both Ryan C. Gordon (icculus) and Jonathon Fowler (JonoF) created and released source ports of the game, including the Build Engine.
 It was possible to play Duke Nukem 3D well on the NT line of Windows (including Windows 2000/XP) and on Linux and other Unix operating systems, and interest in the source ports soared.

 icculus.org port

 Ryan C. Gordon (icculus), with the help of others, made the first port of the engine using SDL.
 The port was first to Linux, then to Cygwin, and finally to a native Windows build using the Watcom C++ compiler, which was the compiler used for the original DOS build (despite being compiled with Watcom C++, Build is plain C.) There was some talk of Matt Saettler using this to port EDuke to Windows, but nothing came of it.
+A port of Duke Nukem 3D was later produced after the source was released.
+This was also forked by David Koenig (Rancidmeat) as Duke3d_w32 which was in turned forked into the multiplayer focused xDuke, hDuke, nDuke and rDuke.

 JonoF port

 A second source port was made to Windows, and later to Linux and Mac OS X, by Jonathon Fowler (JonoF).
 This port, JFDuke3D, initially did not have network game support, though this was added later in development.
+After a long period of dormancy it was put on GitHub in 2020 and received updates in 2021 and 2024.
+He also ported the Ken-Build test game.